Best Pregnancy Safe Sunscreen (Updated 2026 Guide)

 What is the difference between mineral and chemical sunscreen?

-Mineral sunscreens use zinc oxide or titanium dioxide to physically block UV rays by sitting on top of your skin.
-Chemical sunscreens use ingredients like avobenzone and oxybenzone that absorb into your skin and convert UV rays to heat.
-During pregnancy, mineral sunscreens are preferred because they don't absorb into your bloodstream.
-Chemical filters have been detected in blood and breast milk, with some showing hormone disrupting properties.
+Mineral sunscreens (also called physical sunscreens) use zinc oxide or titanium dioxide to create a physical barrier that reflects UV rays away from the skin.
+They sit on top of the skin and are not absorbed into the bloodstream.
+Chemical sunscreens use organic compounds like oxybenzone, avobenzone, and homosalate that absorb into the skin and convert UV rays into heat.
+During pregnancy, mineral sunscreens are preferred because they don't enter your system.
+Chemical sunscreen ingredients have been detected in blood, urine, and breast milk, raising concerns about potential effects on fetal development.

 Can I use spray sunscreen while pregnant?